esimov/pigo/wasm/README.md

 ## How to run it?

-To run the WASM demo is as simple as to type the <kbd>make</kbd> command inside the `wasm` folder.
+In order to run the WASM demo is as simple as to type the <kbd>make</kbd> command inside the `wasm` folder.
 This will build the `wasm` file and will start a new webserver.
 That's all.
 It will open a new page in your browser under the following address: `http://localhost:5000/`.

 In case the `lib.wasm` is not getting generated automatically you can build it yourself by running the following command: